NervanaSystems/ngraph/doc/sphinx/source/frameworks/onnx_integ.rst

 ONNX Support
 ============

-nGraph is able to import and execute ONNX mlsodels.
+nGraph is able to import and execute ONNX models.
 Models are converted to nGraph's internal representation and converted to ``Function`` objects, which can be compiled and executed on one of nGraph's backends.

 You can use nGraph's Python API to run an ONNX model and nGraph can be used as an ONNX backend using the add-on package `nGraph-ONNX <ngraph_onnx>`_.

 .. note:: In order to support ONNX, nGraph must be built with the ``NGRAPH_ONNX_IMPORT_ENABLE`` flag.
-See `Building nGraph-ONNX <ngraph_onnx_building>`_ for more information.
-All nGraph packages published on PyPI are built with ONNX support.
+See `Building nGraph-ONNX
+   <ngraph_onnx_building>`_ for more information.
+All nGraph packages
+   published on PyPI are built with ONNX support.

 Installation
 ------------

-In order to prepare your environment to use nGraph and ONNX, install the Python packages for nGraph, ONNX and NumPy:
+To prepare your environment to use nGraph and ONNX, install the Python packages for nGraph, ONNX and NumPy:

 ::